Pushing the envelope: Why was Kim's letter for Trump so big?

 Source:Associated Press

-President Donald Trump on Friday declared that his on-and-off summit with Kim was on again.
-The announcement came after Trump hosted a senior North Korean envoy at the White House and he delivered a personal letter from Kim that was inside a white envelope nearly as large as a folded newspaper.
+President Donald Trump this morning declared that his on-and-off summit with North Korean leader Kim Jong Un was on again, the latest shift in a diplomatic theatrics to resolve the nuclear standoff with Pyongyang.

+The announcement came after Mr Trump hosted a senior North Korean envoy at the White House, who conveyed a personal letter by Kim that was inside a white envelope nearly as large as a folded newspaper.

-Trump has not yet revealed what was written in the letter, but he sure seemed happy to get it.
-A photo showed a grinning Trump holding up the envelope alongside Kim Yong Chol, the most senior North Korean to visit the White House in 18 years, as they posed in the Oval Office in front of a portrait of Thomas Jefferson.
+Mr Trump has not yet revealed what was written in the letter, but he sure seemed happy to get it.
+A photo showed Mr Trump holding up the envelope with a Cheshire cat grin alongside an also smiling Kim Yong Chol, the most senior North Korean to visit the White House in 18 years, as they posed in front of a Thomas Jefferson portrait.

+The photo made rounds on social media, where theories abound why Mr Kim would have sent Mr Trump what seemed as a comically oversized letter.

+The huge letter is just part of meticulous steps taken by North Korea to present Kim as a legitimate international statesman who is reasonable and capable of negotiating solutions and making deals, analysts say.

 no more content